UK Visa information

 - The business plan should include realistic and useful measures for assessing performance after 1 year.

-Thursday 24th October 12.30-14:00 and Wednesday 4th December 12.30-14:00: ‘Staying in the UK to Work’ (Oxford University Student Information and Advisory Service) at The Careers Service.
-With the closure of Tier 1 (Post Study Work), the main route available to students to remaining in the UK for work is now Tier 2 (General).
-A relaxation… Continue reading →
+Wednesday 12 March, 12.30-14.00, The Careers Service, (Talk delivered by the OU Student Information & Advisory Service) With the closure of Tier 1 (Post Study Work), the main route available to students to remaining in the UK for work is now Tier 2 (General).
+A relaxation of some of the requirements makes it easier for… Continue reading →

 5th Feb 2014